CHICKENS: No more updates for 2022, recommend ordering assortments.

 We maintain a large number of full size chicken breeds.
 Our assortments are nothing like anywhere else as you are more than likely to get more rare breeds than common ones.
 You will get a great chance to experience rare and heritage poultry without a great outlay of expense.
 In fact I always recommend to first time chicken raiser to get an assortment and explore the world on their own and ignore all the internet reviews and recommendations on a particular breed.
 Do your own research and find your own favorite that matches with your climate, lifestyle, and personal interests.

-ASSORTED CHICKENS: Chicks $1.50 each.
-(100 per hatch) This assortment may be made up from any of the breeds of large fowl chicks listed in our catalog.
+ASSORTED CHICKENS: Chicks $1.75 each.
+(100 maximum per hatch) This assortment may be made up from any of the breeds of large fowl chicks listed in our catalog.
 You may receive anything from the most common to the rarest, depending upon what is left after specific breed orders have been filled.
 An order for 25 chicks will usually include 4 or 5 different breeds.
-Available from April 6 through October 19.
+Available from April 5 through October 18.

-SUPER ASSORTED CHICKENS: Chicks $1.15 each ( 100 per hatch) Can be any of the full size breeds we offer.
+SUPER ASSORTED CHICKENS: Chicks $1.25 each ( 100 maximum per hatch) Can be any of the full size breeds we offer.
 Will usually contain at least 6 breeds in an order of 25, but can contain more than 10 breeds.
-SOLD OUT THROUGH May 4
+Available all season as supply allows

 ASSORTED AMERAUCANAS: This assortment may be made up from any of the Ameraucanas.
-Chicks $3.00 each (15) SOLD OUT THROUGH JUNE 1
+Chicks $4.00 each (15 maximum per hatch) SOLD OUT THROUGH JUNE 28

 ASSORTED AMERICANS:This assortment may be made up from any of the breeds listed under American, Chantecler, Giants or Wyandottes.
-Chicks $2.00 each ( 25) SOLD OUT THROUGH APRIL 20
+Chicks $2.50 each ( maximum of 25 per hatch)

 ASSORTED CHANTECLERS: This assortment may be made up from any of the 4 Chantecler varieties.
-Unavailable in 2021
+Chicks $5.00 each ( maximum 10 per hatch)

 ASSORTED GIANTS: This assortment may be made up from any of the 3 Giants varieties.
-Chicks $2.50 each (10)
+Chicks $3.00 each (maximum of 10 per hatch)

-ASSORTED WYANDOTTES: This assortment may be made up from any of the Wyandotte varieties.
-Chicks $2.50 each (10)
+ASSORTED SCANDINAVIAN: This assortment may be made up from any of the Scandinavian varieties.
+Chicks $3.50 each (maximum of 20 per hatch)